 A related concept is a Pokémon’s ‘Nature’ — an adjective like ‘Hardy’, ‘Naughty’, ‘Impish’ is assigned to it when it’s first encountered, and it alters the base stats the Pokémon has by virtue of being from a specific species.
 Again, the ‘Nature’ of a Pokémon is part of its DNA, in a sense.

 So, if it’s possible, like in real life, for individuals within a species to show variability.
 This is a deliberate design choice — the creators wanted you to feel attachment to the Pokémon you catch, by making them as unique as possible.
-They wanted you to be able to think “this is my Pikachu”, not just Pikachu.
+They wanted you to be able to think “this is my Pikachu”, not just a Pikachu.

 So, clearly catching one of each species isn’t enough to fully understand all Pokémon!
 But these are ‘behind the scenes’ effects.
 Let’s jump in to some striking, visible differences.